Daniel-KM/Omeka-S-module-Access/README.md

-[Access] is a module for [Omeka S] that allows to protect files to be accessed from the anonymous visitors, but nevertheless available globally or on requests by guests users, restricted to a list of ips, or available by an email or a token.
+[Access] is a module for [Omeka S] that allows to protect files to be accessed from the anonymous visitors, but nevertheless available globally or on requests by guests users, reserved to a list of ips, or available by an email or a token.
 Start and end dates of an embargo can be used too, separately or not.

 Furthermore, you can set the right to see a resource at the media level, so the item and media metadata are visible and the visitors know that a media exist.